nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 Weighting requirements against each other
 -----------------------------------------

-Now, you might notice that our two requirements, _scan accuracy_ and _quality of service_ create two opposing forces.
-To be more accurate we might have to do more scanning (which will be discussed in later chapters), while quality of service might suffer from the increased scanning activity.
+_Scan accuracy_ and _quality of service_ create two opposing forces.
+To be more
+accurate we might have to do more scanning (which will be discussed in later chapters), while quality of service might suffer from the increased scanning activity.

 This is yet another parameter that needs to be looked into and weighted to make sure that optimal results are achived.